lucianotonet/dev-assistant-client/README.md

 # Dev Assistant Client

 The Dev Assistant Client is a tool that helps developers with their daily tasks.
-It can perform file operations, git operations, and more.
+It can perform file operations, git operations, terminal operations, and more.

 ## Features

 - File operations: create, read, update, delete, list
 - Git operations: init, add, commit, push, status, diff, log
+- Terminal operations: run command

 ## Usage